Mikuel210/Starkit/JOURNAL.md

 **Total time spent: 1h 15min**

-## May 24: Research on propulsion systems
+## May 24 Log 1: Research on propulsion systems
 I've decided to choose a propulsion system first and then work around that.
 Some options I think would fit this project are:
 - Single EDF (Electric Ducted Fan)
 - Single propeller